Bowtie-free graphs and generic automorphisms: Preliminaries

+Now, suppose that $M$ is the Fraïssé limit of $\mathcal{C}$.
+Then, $M$ has generic automorphisms if and only if the class of 1-systems over $\mathcal{C}$ has the joint embedding property and the weak amalgamation property.
+See \cite[Theorem 3.4]{kechrisrosendal}.

-In this section we present the model theoretic approach developed in Cherlin-Shelah-Shi \cite{cherlinshelahshi} to the problem of existence of a universal graph with forbidden subgraphs.
+Next, we present a model theoretic approach developed in Cherlin-Shelah-Shi \cite{cherlinshelahshi} to the problem of existence of a universal graph with forbidden subgraphs.
 Let $\mathcal{F}$ be a family of finite graphs, viewed as `forbidden' graphs.
-A graph $G$ is called \textit{$\mathcal{F}$-free} if no graph in $\mathcal{F}$ is isomorphic to a (not necessarily induced) subgraph of $G$, that is, there is no injective homomorphism from an element of $\mathcal{F}$ into $G$.
-Denote by $\mathcal{C}_\mathcal{F}$ the class of all \textit{countable} (finite and countably infinite) $\mathcal{F}$-free graphs.
+A graph $G$ is called \textit{$\mathcal{F}$-free} if no graph in $\mathcal{F}$ is isomorphic to a subgraph of $G$ (not necessarily induced subgraph).
+That is, $G$ is $\mathcal{F}$-free if there exists no injective homomorphism from an element in $\mathcal{F}$ into $G$.
+Denote by $\mathcal{C}_\mathcal{F}$ the class of all countable (finite and countably infinite) $\mathcal{F}$-free graphs.
 A graph $G\in \mathcal{C}_\mathcal{F}$ is \textit{universal} for $\mathcal{C}_\mathcal{F}$ if every graph in $\mathcal{C}_\mathcal{F}$ is isomorphic to an \textit{induced} subgraph of $G$.
-For graphs $G, H$, by $G\subseteq H$ we mean that $G$ is an induced subgraph of $H$.
+For some graphs $G$ and $H$, by $G\subseteq H$ we mean that $G$ is an induced subgraph of $H$.

-We collect below some positive and negative results regarding the existence of a countable universal graph.
-We first describe a graph generalising the bowtie.
+We collect below some results on the existence of countable universal graphs.
+Towards this, we first describe a graph generalising the bowtie graph.
 Given a collection $K_{n_1}, K_{n_2}, \ldots, K_{n_k}$ of complete graphs, their \textit{bouquet} $K_{n_1} + K_{n_2} + \ldots + K_{n_k}$ is the graph formed by taking the free amalgam of the given complete graphs over one common vertex.
-The bouquet $K_3 + K_3$ is called the bowtie.
-Moreover, a graph is \textit{$2$-connected} if it is connected, and remains connected after deleting any vertex together with the edges incident with it.
+The bouquet $K_3 + K_3$ is the bowtie graph.